All Products

 // Specify the description of the CMK.
 The description cannot be modified after it is specified.
 You can specify only one description for a CMK.

-// If all objects share a CMK, you can leave the description of the CMK empty.
-In this case, you cannot replace the CMK.
+// If all objects that you want to encrypt share a CMK, you can leave the description of the CMK empty.
+In this case, the CMK cannot be replaced.

 // If you leave the description of the CMK empty, the client cannot determine which CMK to use for decryption.